showall/My-Anime-Recommender-System/README.md

 Installation

 # Clone the repository
+Install the dependencies with
+`pip install -r requirements.txt`
-Install the dependencies with '''pip install -r requirements.txt''' Run the app with
+Run the app with
-'''python app.py'''
+`python app.py`

 # Usage